 In this category, the short or full-length feature films tell the stories that are important to up-and-coming filmmakers from all around the world.
 The films draw their inspiration from current trends in filmmaking being either poignantly funny or epic in scope.
 In this section the prizes for Best Feature Film and Best Short Film Fiction are awarded.

 In this category you can find films that feature a single snapshot in time, films presenting personal portraits, or films revealing a shocking investigation.
 Both the short and full-length films explore current issues and touching twists of fate in their larger contexts.
-In this section the prizes for Best Long Documentary Film and Best Short Documentary Film is awarded.
+In this section the prize for Best Documentary Film is awarded.

 This section shows films that give you insight into other worlds, reviving the classic genres such as Sci-Fi, western, horror, thriller and fantasy.
 There is no limit to your creativity.
 Reach outside the limits of genre convention and breathe fresh air into them by thinking differently.
 Sehsüchte offers rich genre cinema for hungry popcorn-lovers.
 In this section the prize for Best Genre Film is awarded.